DestanT/blackjack-3-minute-challenge/README.md

   ![Greeting Player](/documentation/hi-player-name.png)
 * On subsequent visits (i.e. if localStorage already has name data), the game will welcome the player back.\
 ![Welcome Back Player](/documentation/welcome-back-player-name.png)
+* If the player wishes to change their name; they can click on their name in the 'Game Rules' section.

 ### The Deck Of Cards
 The deck of cards is displayed on the side of the screen.